AB9IL/nvim-configs/README.md

 ## Neovim is not just a tool; it is an adventure!

 #### Directory "nvim":
 Neovim configured in Lua.
 I have set this one up for writing code and taking notes.
-With Treesitter and Telescope, it is able to do fuzzy searches in Vimwiki (compatible) notes as well as work with strings buried deep in a file system.
+With Treesitter, Snacks, and Mini plugins, it is able to do fuzzy searches for files and Markdown notes as well as work with strings buried deep in a file system.

 #### Directory "nvim-minimal":
 A spartan yet effective Neovim configuration in Lua, with no plugins.
-I use this one for editing as root user, or on server setups where I don't want any plugin bloat.
+I use this one for editing as root user, or on server setups where I want to run lean and fast.

 #### Usage:
  - Have Neovim version 5 or later installed on the system.